abhilak/javascript-compiler/README.md

     - super
 - Library routines are not implemented.
     - OOP features are not implemented because it is a library feature.
+- Type coercion
+    - '+' does not change type to string
+    - '!' does not change type to string, it can be only used on boolean operators
+    - expression are not automatically converted to boolean in case of logical expressions

 ## Warts of the language
 - eval